c-mirai/wessex/README.md

 ```

 Most of the other settings don't need to be changed. `throttle` is the download speed in bytes, 20 KB/s by default.
 Keep this low to make sure pings won't be affected in your server.

+### Getting @ pings in discord

+In order to recieve pings for administrative messages, you'll need to populate `admins.json` with data.
+The dict key should be the admin's playfabid.